Sejmou/anwesenheiten-manager/README.md

 The `GOOGLE_API_KEY` is needed to allow the applcation to use the Google Calendar API for syncing the choir practice events in the database with the choir practice events of the TU Wien Chor [public calendar](https://calendar.google.com/calendar/embed?src=qshfu0pshf6u7emr0f7pn80a3c%40group.calendar.google.com&ctz=Europe%2FVienna).
 You need to generate it in the Google Developer console.
 Once you have it, replace `<your-api-key>` with the key you obtained.
 For details on how to obtain your key, see [here](https://cloud.google.com/docs/authentication/api-keys).

+### Configure drizzle
+Create a file called `drizzle.config.ts` in the root folder of this project.
+For reference, check out the `drizzle.config.example.ts` file.

+To sync the drizzle DB schema with the current state of the DB, run `yarn introspect`.
+This will create a new schema file in `drizzle` (which is also used by the newer parts of the application's data fetching logic, including the tRPC router).
+The rest currently still uses Prisma, but I wish to migrate away from it someday.

 ### Launching the application

 Now that we've installed the dependencies and the database is set up, the application is ready.
 Type `yarn dev` to start it.